Hear new music from Childish Gambino in teasers for upcoming 'Swarm' series, co-created by Donald Glover

 According to a synopsis, Swarm is about “a young woman’s obsession with a pop star” which “takes a dark turn”.

 It stars Dominique Fishback in the lead role, along with Chloe Bailey and Damson Idris.
-The show premiered at SXSW on March 10 and will land on Prime Video this Friday (March 17).
+The show premiered at SXSW on March 10 and then lands on Prime Video this Friday (March 17).

 “We were really interested in creating an antihero story,” showrunner Nabers recently told Vanity Fair.
 She and Glover took inspiration from characters like Mad Men’s Don Draper, The Sopranos’ Tony Soprano, but created a new version “through the lens of a Black, modern-day woman”.